FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - electrolyte
   - Type: Electrolyte
   - Description: The used electrolyte
+- purging
+  - Type: Purging
+  - Description: The purging information for the experiment
 - analysis
   - Type: Analysis
   - Description: The analysis type of the experiment